Discover our journeys by location

 Guests will be emailed a comprehensive packing list well before the trip departs.

-We only carry essentials in a daypack while walking, your other medium size bag will be transported to each camp and lodge along the way.
+We only carry essentials in a daypack while walking, your other medium-sized bag will be transported to each camp and lodge along the way.
 Any luggage or items that aren’t required for the trip will need to remain at your hotel until collection at the end of the walk.
-On return from the walk, we arrive back at Yulara at approximately 12.00pm.
+On return from the walk, we arrive back at Ayers Rock Resort at approximately 12.00pm.

 Information will be emailed to guests well before their departure date.

-There is a variety of accommodation available in Yulara from camp grounds through to five‑star hotels.
-We recommend that you book accommodation well in advance for winter stays in Yulara, it’s a very busy time of year and accommodation is likely to sell out quickly.
+We recommend that you book accommodation well in advance for winter stays at Ayers Rock Resort, it’s a very busy time of year and accommodation is likely to sell out quickly.
+Please contact us to enquire about accommodation booking.

 The minimum age for guests walking with us is 12 years old.
 There are no upper age restrictions, however, for guests walking with us who are 70 or above we do require a GP to sign off on a letter we provide.